 From 2012 to 2014, members of the Gloucestershire Family History Society - Forest of Dean Branch, recorded and transcribed memorial inscriptions found within the churchyard (as well as inside the church).
 The collection of memorial inscriptions can be viewed here.

 The unbuttressed tower of local stone was in the 14th century built only to the corbelling but later, probably in the 15th century, the tower and spire were completed.
 The 184 foot spire fell in 1733 and was then rebuilt with royal aid by Nathaniel Wilkinson of Worcester.
 The south aisle roof too may then have been rebuilt as it was damaged.
 The line of the earliest roof can be seen on the tower wall.
-The spire was repaired in the 1983 and the weather cock refurbished so that he now glitters golden in the morning's sunlight.
+The spire was repaired in the 1983 and again in 2019.
+The weather cock was again refurbished so that he now glitters golden in the morning's sunlight.

 In the early 18th century the church had fivebells, (fn.
 16) some probably belonging to a peal recast c.
 1680 Three new bells were added by subscription in 1760 when the peal was recast at the Gloucester foundry of the Rudhall family.
 The tenor was recast at the same foundry in 1783 and again in 1819, another by G. Mears & Co. in 1864 at the expense of Henrietta Davies, and a third by John Taylor & Co. in 1924.
 A sanctus bell was recast by Thomas Rudhall in 1773.
 The bells were rehung in 1964 having been unringable since the beginning of the second world war.
 They were retuned and rehung by John Taylor and Co.
 Loughborough.
 The bells bear the following inscriptions: